-Revitalization Strategy devlpoed during original San Fernando Corridors Specific Plan (SP-4) process.
+Revitalization Strategy developed during original San Fernando Corridors Specific Plan (SP-4) process.

-the district form.
+forms that are identifiable to that district, and an overall configuration of public spaces and facilities that support the district form.
 Each district will take advantage of each corridor's physical location to meet different community and regional needs.
 These corridor districts will be joined to San Fernando's overall city pattern and to its residential neighborhoods to create a cohesive town pattern that reflects the lifestyle of the community.
 The key districts to be created are:

 - A. The Downtown The Center of the City: The most public areas of the city - the City Center, its Civic Center and the San Fernando Mall - have the potential to create a Downtown core that is an exciting centerpiece for San Fernando.
 They are located at the crossroads of Maclay Avenue and the Truman/San Fernando corridors, and together roughly form the shape of an inverted "tee" area on a map.
 The core of the City, the Downtown District should contain only the most active types of retail, from small-scale storefronts and independent storefronts to restaurants and specialty services.
 Within the Downtown District, the Downtown Residential Overlay seeks to capitalize on City surface parking lots located in the Downtown adjacent to the Mall area in order to play a direct role in facilitating mixed use projects that incorporate one more of the following: public and private parking facilities, residential, retail, service commercial and entertainment uses. - B. The Mixed-Use Corridor A Transit-Oriented Neighborhood: The current disparate commercial land uses scattered along the parallel spines of Truman Street and San Fernando Road west of San Fernando Mission Boulevard can be transformed into a walkabe, mixed-use district where mixed-use development including residential and live-work components as well as health and professional service sectors is located within walking distance of the San Fernando Mall to the east and the Metrolink Station to the west. - C. The Auto Commercial District A Flexible Business District: Located east of the San Fernando Mall, the Auto Commercial District will continue to accommodate San Fernando's auto dealerships, while also accommodating a wide array of retail, restaurant, and office uses. - D. The Maclay District -The Neighborhood Spine: The reestablishment of a neighborhood spine along Maclay Avenue can serve two purposes.
-First, Maclay Avenue has a substantial number of underutilized commercial parcels that have the potential to be restructured to enable pent-up investment opportunities to expand the city's
+First, Maclay Avenue has a substantial number of